 Now, I must also point out that it's a lib site that keeps bringing this stuff up.

-Talking Points Memo is run by a guy, Joshua Micah Marshall.
+Talking Points memo is run by a guy, Joshua Micah Marshall, or Micah Joshua, Josh Marshall, big lib.

-And uh there's a guy that they're crediting for digging this stuff up that they say is a Republican operation research guy.
+And there's a guy that they're crediting for digging this stuff up that they say is a Republican Operation Research guy.

 He's 23 years old.

-But while this the so-called Republican opposition research guy's digging this stuff up by watching C SPAN, that's what he's doing.
+But while the so-called Republican opposition research guy is digging this stuff up by watching C-SPAN, that's what he's doing.

-It gets posted at Talking Points Memo, which is a leftist uh blog.
+It gets posted at Talking Points Memo, which is a leftist blog.

 This is just one Romney bite at this site.